arthanzel/theriverengine/ARCHITECTURE.md

 RiverRunner: Class responsible for taking a RiverSystem and simulating it.
 Parallellism will be done on this level.

 RiverViewer: Swing or JFX frame that renders a RiverSystem.

+Movement:

+- Random - position or velocity jumps?
+    - Bias for river flow?
+Water speed?
+- Density-dependent
+- Nutrient-dependent
+    - Resources appearing/disappearing independent of state (constant alpha) vs dependent on state (game of life)
+    - Nutrient overlays: apply to a new graph structure to get rid of superfluous pixels, and to enable flow of nutrients?
+- -> Weighted result?

+Todo:

+    - Random movement
+    - Generation and representation of overlays
+    - Dynamics of overlays